ritikr2108/Tracker-Goals/README.md

 Filter by Priority: Use the priority dropdown to filter tasks and focus on high, medium, or low-priority items.

 Contributing
-We welcome contributions to Taskify!
-If you have suggestions, bug reports, or want to add new features, please open an issue or submit a pull request.
+We welcome contributions to Tracker-Goals If you have suggestions, bug reports, or want to add new features, please open an issue or submit a pull request.

 Screenshots: